The Present Rules take effect from the 1 January 2022 - they are subject to additions and amendments which will be notified to all interested parties.

 a) Regional Competitions are those that are organized either by ABWE or by another party under the umbrella of ABWE

-There are five levels of working equitation competitions
+There are six levels of Working Equitation competition.

 - Advanced Level